Here’s all the things you need to do once you have been accepted!

 upper porch – #SoberaniaFieldStation #Dinacon 2 – Spherical Image – RICOH THETA

-or you can arrange your own stuff at the Gamboa Rainforest Resort Hotel nearby which charges ~$130 USD per night http://www.gamboaresort.com/default-en.html
+or you can arrange your own stuff at the Gamboa Rainforest Resort Hotel nearby which charges ~$135 USD per night http://www.gamboaresort.com/default-en.html .
+We are not associated with them and cannot offer any support for these options.

 *Camping Note: It is the Wet Season.
 Most field biologists out here don’t camp then.
 It will rain in a burst everyday, and hard!
 You need a decent tent/camping hammock.
 Our camping spots are also highly limited.